-During the early 19th century, the law required that towns employ a full time minister, and in 1805, Rev. Thomas Cochran was installed as Camden’s first.
-His ordination was cause for much celebration, but the town and its new minister did not quite see eye to eye on religious matters, and ten years later he was fired.
-Cochran lived on High Street in a house that was built by Alden Bass, who was a descendant to the Mayflower settlers.
-Bass and a few friends gained some notoriety during the war of 1812 when the British arrested them for espionage.
-They were put in jail in Castine, which was again occupied by the British, until their release was negotiated a few weeks later.
+In the early 19th century, it was mandatory for a town to employ a full time minister, therefore Rev. Thomas Cochran was the first one to be installed in 1805.
+His ordination was followed by much celebration, but the new minister and the town did not agree much on religious matters, and ten years later Rev. Cochran was fired.
+Cochran lived on High Street in a house originally built by Alden Bass, who was a direct descendant to the Mayflower settlers.
+This house is now the Maine Stay Inn.

-But within a few years Camdenites had rebuilt with brick and stone structures Today the down town appears much as it did in 1900, as do Camden’s two historic districts, High Street and Chestnut Street.
-Homes dating from the late eighteenth can be found in both of these areas.
-How little the town has changed is apparent in the classic film “Peyton Place,” which was filmed here in the 1950’s.
-The Town is conscientious of its heritage, and residents are dedicated to preserving the past.
+In November of 1891, a wild fire destroyed the business district.
+Within a few years Camdenites rebuilt it with structures made of brick and stone.
+Today the downtown looks very similar to the one of 1900, especially in its two historic districts, High Street and Chestnut Street.
+In both of these areas you can find homes dating from the late eighteenth century.
+To appreciate how little Camden is changed it’s enough to compare the actual town to the one showed in the classic film “Peyton Place,” which was filmed here in the 1950’s.
+The Town is aware of its heritage, and residents are careful in preserving the past.

 My candle burns at both ends